What is data enrichment in B2B?

 - LinkedIn: identification of the right contact person, verification of current job title, retrieval of professional email.

-This cascading approach, called Deep Search, achieves 80 to 85% accuracy on professional emails, a rate significantly higher than static databases that degrade by 30% per year.
+This cascading approach, called Deep Search, achieves 80 to 85% accuracy on professional emails, a rate well above static databases that degrade by 30% per year.

-For teams looking to orchestrate their own multi-provider enrichment cascades, tools like Clay allow you to chain multiple data sources and define custom fallback logic.
-Rodz positions itself upstream of this chain by detecting the signals that trigger the need for enrichment.
+For teams looking to orchestrate their own multi-provider enrichment cascades, tools like Clay let you chain multiple data sources and define custom fallback logic.
+Rodz positions itself upstream of this chain by detecting the signals that trigger the need for enrichment in the first place.

-For a deeper dive, check out our technical guides on B2B contact enrichment (emails, reverse email, phones) and company enrichment (firmographic, financial, and SIRENE data).
+For a closer look, check out the technical guides on B2B contact enrichment (emails, reverse email, phones) and company enrichment (firmographic, financial, and SIRENE data).

 Frequently Asked Questions